 HLE BiTE® technology: enhancing features of the BiTE® platform

-Bispecific T-cell Engager (BiTE®) technology is designed to overcome cancer cells' evasion of the immune system by engaging patients’ own T cells to directly target cancer cells.1,2 BiTE® molecules are engineered to target a selected tumor-associated antigen and CD3 found on T cells.3,4 Canonical BiTE® molecules are designed to be relatively small recombinant proteins that could be cleared through the kidney, with a typical serum half-life of a few hours.3,5
+Bispecific T-cell Engager (BiTE®) technology is designed to overcome cancer cells’ evasion of the immune system by engaging patients’ own T cells to directly target cancer cells.1,2 BiTE® molecules are engineered to bind a selected tumor-associated antigen and CD3 found on T cells.3,4 Canonical BiTE® molecules are relatively small recombinant proteins that can be eliminated by the kidneys and have a typical serum half-life of a few hours.3,5

-Currently, Amgen is designing half-life extended (HLE) BiTE® molecules containing fragment crystallizable (Fc) domains.6 Adding an Fc portion to a BiTE® molecule is designed to extend the amount of time before it is eliminated from the body.7,8
+Currently, Amgen is designing half-life extended (HLE) BiTE® molecules containing a fragment crystallizable (Fc) domain.6 Adding an Fc domain to a BiTE® molecule is designed to increase the amount of time before it is eliminated from the body.7,8

 Search our clinical trials.